 - have never enrolled at a college or university (don't count college classes taken in high school)

 - are not a U.S. citizen, permanent resident, refugee or person who has been granted asylum

 If your immigration status has been deferred under the Deferred Action for Childhood Arrivals (DACA) policy, read the information for DACA students.

 How do I submit scores?

-We must receive standardized test scores by your application deadline (see Step 2, "Know the deadlines").
+We must receive standardized test scores by your application deadline (either November 1 or February 1 for autumn semester applicants).

 Should I take a standardized test more than once?

 Ohio State looks at the highest composite score from a single test date.
-Taking the test (and having scores sent to us) more than once, while not required, works to your advantage.
+Taking the test (and having scores sent to us) more than once, while not required, may work to your advantage.

 How does Ohio State look at scores?

 When considering students for admission or Honors and Scholars selection, we consider the best official composite / combined score from a single test administration.
-Ohio State does not mix sub-scores from multiple tests or adjust scholarship values for higher test scores submitted after the scholarship’s published deadline.
+Ohio State does not mix sub-scores from multiple tests.

 November 1: Early actionWhat is early action?